Nilady/website_staging/_portfolio/project6.md

 <b>Workshops</b>
 I have created multiple interactive workshops to teach teams and groups new skills.
 These include design thinking, accessibility design, and how to use specific technical tools.
 After each, the participants have walked away with tangible skills or practical ideas to take back to their work.

+For example, I ran a half-day workshop on Game UX that covered what UX Design and UX Research are, why they matter through practical examples and hands-on exercises for game developers and students.
+Feedback stated they learned new concepts and mental models with which to approach design as well as a newfound appreciation of the discipline.